guy477/TMP-Trading/README.md

 ## Updates
 * Hello!
 This new project will try to analyze true volumetric price action data using a hidden markov model.
-* After investigating the left-most portion of the bimodial graph (smaller volumetric periods), I achieved a consistent 65% success rate on both the bull and bear periods.
+* After investigating the left-most portion of the bimodial graph (smaller volumetric periods), I achieved a consistent 65% success rate on both the bull and bear periods. (*check update section*)
 * Currently the models seem to generate bimodial graphs during optimization with the peaks appearing on extremely small volumetric periods (~2-4 minutes on aversge - where True price actions lies) and on the larger time frames (~1.5 to 2 days - where institutional trading exists).
-* The smaller volumetric periods (~2 - 4 min average) see success rates (in regards to determining the direction of the next period) hovering around 60% - 65%.
+* The smaller volumetric periods (~2 - 4 min average) see success rates (in regards to determining the direction of the next period) hovering around 60% - 65%. (*check update section*)
-* The larger volumetric periods (~1.5 - 2 days average) see success rates hovering around 58%.
+* The larger volumetric periods (~1.5 - 2 days average) see success rates hovering around 58%. (*check update section*)

 # Old/Depreciated (TTM.py/backtest.py)